davemo/end-to-end-with-angularjs/README.md

 1. clone this repo: `git clone https://github.com/davemo/end-to-end-with-angularjs.git`
 2. install composer dependencies `composer install`
 3. create a database called `laravelapp`
+4. create your unique security key `php artisan key:generate`
-4. create the sessions migration `php artisan session:table`
+5. create the sessions migration `php artisan session:table`
-5. run database migrations `php artisan migrate`
+6. run database migrations `php artisan migrate`
-6. seed the database `php artisan db:seed`
+7. seed the database `php artisan db:seed`
-7. run the app `php artisan serve`
+8. run the app `php artisan serve`
-8. browse to `http://localhost:8000` and log in with email `admin@example.org` and password `admin`
+9. browse to `http://localhost:8000` and log in with email `admin@example.org` and password `admin`

 Once you have the app up and running you can visit `http://localhost:8000` and you will see the Login Form.